 To learn more, take a look at Braven’s Jobs Report.

-This role is on the Regional New York team and reports directly to the Executive Director (ED) of New York.
+This role is part of the Chicago regional team and reports directly to a Senior Director.

 Requirements